jlulloaa/SlicerSeQ-DCEMRI/README.md

 The [SeQ-DCEMRI] Slicer extension is based on the three time-point (3TP) analysis method to calculate the FTV [[2](#2),[3](#3)].
 It offers flexibility in selecting the pre-contrast, early and late post-contrast time-points, and allows for optimising FTV measurements by modifying the PE and SER thresholds[[4]](#4).

 [SeQ-DCEMRI] uses the Slicer [Sequences](https://slicer.readthedocs.io/en/latest/user_guide/modules/sequences.html) module to manage 4D datasets.
 It can process any DCEMRI dataset that can be loaded as, or combined into, a sequence.
-If the [Sequence Registration](https://github.com/moselhy/SlicerSequenceRegistration#volume-sequence-registration-for-3d-slicer) module is installed, it gives the option to use it to register the dataset prior to the analysis.
+If the [Sequence Registration](https://github.com/moselhy/SlicerSequenceRegistration#volume-sequence-registration-for-3d-slicer) module is installed, it also gives the option to use it to register the dataset prior to the analysis.

 <img alt="Sequence Registration" src="docs/imgs/screenshot002.png">